-More than 28% of the M.D. program's current 483 students are from backgrounds underrepresented in medicine (URM).
+More than 28% of the M.D. program current 483 students are from backgrounds underrepresented in medicine (URM).
 That includes 82 Hispanic/Latino and 51 Black/African-American students.
 Forty-five currently enrolled students identify as rural.

 Those are more than numbers.
 They represent future physicians with a greater likelihood of choosing to one day take care of patients in areas with a great need.
 The Association of American Medical Colleges recently compared FSU to the other 154 member schools in many areas, giving those programs an opportunity to see how they compare.
 The AAMC found that FSU is in the 95th percentile for alumni practicing in an underserved area.

-URM enrollment has increased at medical schools

-nationwide, with FSU's College of Medicine continuing to outperform the national average.
+URM enrollment has increased at medical schools nationwide, with FSU's College of Medicine continuing to outperform the national average.
 Minority students constitute 32% of the classes of 2024 and 2025, compared to 19.6% nationally.

-The College of Medicine's enrollment also includes 69 students who are the first in their families to attend college, and 86 who are from disadvantaged socioeconomic backgrounds.
+The College of Medicine's enrollment also includes 69 first-time college students, and 86 who are from disadvantaged socioeconomic backgrounds.